CodingKen02/CodingKen02/README.md

 -> Research in Virtual Reality, Advanced Vehicular Systems & 3D Simulations at CAVS

--> Working in Housing & Bagley College of Engineering as a Diversity Delegate/Staff
+-> Working in Housing Staff & Bagley College of Engineering as a Diversity Delegate

 -> Interest in Varieties of Art, Gaming, Human Computer Interactions & Weird Things